-In addition, we’ve worked with the very first developed markets mobile payments efforts, card manufacturers, card processing outfits, next generation payments companies, core retail and corporate banking platforms, mobile business apps, PoS manufacturers and much, much more.
+In addition, we’ve worked with the very first developed markets mobile payments efforts, card manufacturers, card processing outfits, next-generation payments companies, core retail and corporate banking platforms, mobile business apps, PoS manufacturers and much, much more.

-Our mobile and wider telecoms experience has enabled us to develop very successful campaigns for companies targeting the enterprise audience.
+Our mobile and telecoms experience has enabled us to develop very successful campaigns for companies targeting the enterprise audience.
 One of the most memorable was for a company called Visto – nowadays branded as Good Technology.
-Our award winning campaign pitted Visto against the then mighty BlackBerry in the mobile email wars.
+Our award-winning campaign pitted Visto against the then mighty BlackBerry in the mobile email wars.
 Visto won market share against a whole host of competitors and dominated the market with its thought leadership.

 Besides that, we’ve worked extensively with organisations in the enterprise telephony, enterprise mobility, hosting, data centre connectivity, productivity, call centre technology and VPN arenas.

 The MediaTech industry is characterised by a wide range of influence channels.
 As well as traditional editorial and analyst influence channels, clients also engage customers with campaigns around TV technology trade events such as IBC and NAB, and through increasingly powerful digital communications.
-CCgroup ensures all client PR programmes are unique and customised to the business objectives, providing quantifiable and positive return on investment.
+CCgroup ensures all client PR programmes are unique and customised to the business objectives, providing a quantifiable and positive return on investment.